 Turtles are year-round city dwellers.
 Like many New Yorkers, they spend the summer months soaking up as much sunshine as they can.
 Turtles are cold-blooded, so they depend on the environment to maintain their body temperature.
 Sunbathing is how they warm themselves up — and it’s relaxing too.
 Sometimes, you might see turtles stack on top of each other on a rock; that's just their way of finding space to bask in the sun.
 In the winter, their metabolism slows down and they enter a state of sleep called brumation.
 This is similar to hibernation in warm-blooded animals.
 Turtles will then brumate in the muddy bottom of lakes and ponds or in underground burrows dug in soft soil.

 What to do if you see a turtle?

-Some of our turtles, especially snapping turtles and diamondback terrapins, leave our water bodies in the spring and summer to lay eggs.
+Aquatic turtles, especially snapping turtles and diamondback terrapins, leave our water bodies in the spring and summer to lay eggs.
+Aquatic turtles will look for areas where the ground is soft so they can dig and lay their eggs.
+This can include grassy areas as well as exposed soil.
 If you happen to see one, please leave it be.
 It's likely out and about to find a good nesting spot.
 Taking it back to the water might harm it or extend its trip even more!